isa-group/elastic-smart-contracts/README.md

 5. Import the Grafana dashboard through the Json file contained within the prometheus folder.

 6. Run any experiment to see the results.

+# Usage instructions

+In order to learn how to use the system to its fullest, please check the [Usage_Readme](README_USE.md)